 When is a good time to place a c-bet?

 You should only decide to place a continuation bet when you know the type of opponent you’re up against.
-Are they an aggressive poker player or have they folded on the continuation bets made by other players?
+Are they an aggressive poker player, or have they folded on the continuation bets made by other players?
 Remember that your opponents will often miss the flop completely, making this strategy even more effective.
-Just remember that this doesn’t guarantee you a win every time — sometimes your opponents may try to trick you.
+Just remember that this doesn’t guarantee you a win every time — sometimes, your opponents may try to trick you.

-When to avoid a continuation bet
+When to avoid placing a c-bet

 Playing in a good position gives you the advantage to measure the strength of your opponent’s hand.
 In that case, you can make continuation bets more often.